kcskier/k3s-cluster-demo/00-initial-setup/initial-setup.md

 > **Author’s notes:**
 >- You do not have to use Raspberry Pis to follow this lab.
 I’m using Pi 5s (plus a 3B+) because I had them on hand.
 I’ve documented the hoops I jumped through, but any Linux nodes that support K3s will work.
->- I’ve kept the K3s setup as hardware-neutral as possible; Pi-specific bits are here mainly for reference.
+>- I’ve kept the K3s setup as hardware-neutral as possible; any pi-specific bits are here mainly for reference.
 >- I used Ubuntu Server 25.04, so commands use Debian/Ubuntu syntax.
 Any Linux distro that supports K3s will work, so adjust commands as needed.